-Fiscal 2020 Bonuses
+Fiscal 2021 Bonuses

-Annual corporate goals for fiscal 2020 were proposed by our executive officers and approved by our Board in early 2020 upon the recommendation of our Compensation Committee.
-Individual objectives for our executive officers for 2020 were proposed by each executive officer, with review, input and confirmation from our Chief Executive Officer.
+Annual corporate goals for fiscal 2021 were proposed by our executive officers and approved by our Board in early 2020 upon the recommendation of our Compensation Committee.
+Individual objectives for our executive officers for 2021 were proposed by each executive officer, with review, input and confirmation from our Chief Executive Officer.

-For 2020, our Compensation Committee set the annual targets for our executive officers' bonuses as a percent of base salary generally targeting the market 50th percentile of our 2020 peer group.
-The target bonuses, as a percentage of base salary, for the named executive officers for fiscal 2020 are set forth in the following table.
+For 2021, our Compensation Committee set the annual targets for our executive officers' bonuses as a percent of base salary generally targeting the market 50th percentile of our 2021 peer group.
+The target bonuses, as a percentage of base salary, for the named executive officers for fiscal 2021 are set forth in the following table and did not change from 2020 (other than for Ms. Dier, who was not eligible to receive a bonus for 2020 performance as she commenced employment after September 30, 2020).